jayvdb/bibliograph.rendering/README.rst

 ----------

-Only the bibtex bibliography is rendered from scratch. pdf is rendered with pdflatex[2]_.
-All other formats (EndNote, XML, RIS, ...) are transformed using external tools from bibutils[1]_.
+Only the bibtex bibliography is rendered from scratch. pdf is rendered with `pdflatex`_.
+All other formats (EndNote, XML, RIS, ...) are transformed using external tools from `bibutils`_.
 At the time of writing I used version 3.38 of the tools.
 See the following table for a list of dependencies:

 +--------+-------------------------+